rxi/vec/README.md

 vec_push(&v, 456);
 ```

-To access the elements of the vector directly the vectors's `members` field can
+To access the elements of the vector directly the vector's `members` field can
 be used.
 ```c
 printf("%d\n", v.members[1]); /* Prints the value at index 1 */